Confident Rays not surprised by excellent start to season

 ST. PETERSBURG, Fla.
 (AP) — The streaking Tampa Bay Rays are running out of superlatives to describe baseball’s best start in more than three decades.

-Remarkable, incredible, unbelievable — even crazy — are words players have used to describe the dominant, all-around team effort that’s carried them to a 10-0 record that’s the toast of the big leagues two weeks into the season.
+Remarkable, incredible, unbelievable — even crazy — are words players have used to describe the dominant, all-around team effort that has carried them to an 11-0 record that’s the toast of the big leagues two weeks into the season.

 The Rays, who have made the playoffs each of the past four years, expected to be good.